Haripriya-Narahari/hpn_space/README.md

 ### Implementation

 #### Authentication
 Twitter uses Open Authentication (OAuth) to grant access to the information.
 To setup the authentication, setup_twitter_oauth() function is to be used which takes consumer_key, consumer_secret, access_token and access_secret as the parameters.
-These parameters are generally provided by Twitter after we gain developer access. setup_twitter_oauth(consumer_key, consumer_secret, access_token, access_secret)
+These parameters are generally provided by Twitter after we gain developer access.

 #### Data Retrieval: